 How does a guy living without water, without electricity, in a remote village in Tanzania, get internet on his phone before me – a Chartered Accountant earning thousands of dollars per week in New Zealand?

 What I’ve described here is a technological phenomenon that swept through Africa during the early 2000’s.
 In many African cities, there are no landlines.
-Most people have never seen a landline phone before, except in the movies.
 They went straight from sending letters in the post to sending text messages on a Nokia.
+That clunky phone on the kitchen bench with that curly fries looking wire?
+They don’t even know those existed.
 For many of them, a Nokia cellphone is the first phone they have ever used.

 The term for this is “leapfrog technology”.
 Kids are probably studying it in economics now.
 It occurs when a community is so far behind, they end up skipping an entire generation of technology and going straight to its successor.
 It has happened numerous times in recent history, and with it, goes the disappearance of another industry.
 Go and check how many fax machines have been sold in Africa.
 They have probably never heard of the fax machine.

 That’s the problem with infrastructure; it’s permanent.
 Once you lay down a railroad, that’s what you’ve got.
 You can’t change it every year, like a website.
 That means it’s great, until it isn’t.
 You put down phone lines, and twenty years later you need to spend millions of dollars digging them all out again.
 While you’re spending all your time and money on that, the guy who couldn’t afford those lines in the first place is starting to build cellphone towers.
 It happens all the time.
 It’s just that most of us do not realise this, because we don’t live long enough to see the full cycle.
 The only way to see the full cycle, is to have a time machine.